-The principal activity of the company is to provide administration and market access to professional trading teams and brokers on world wide derivative exchanges and secondary securities markets.
-The turnover of the company consists of amounts receivable for services provided to professional trading teams and brokerage income.
+The principal activity of the company is to provide an execution service to professional clients on world wide derivative exchanges and secondary securities markets.
+The turnover of the company consists of amounts receivable for services provided.
 The company is authorised and regulated by the Financial Conduct Authority.